ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/4-SpellsFeatsClassesItems.md

 ## Barbarian

-[Dynamic Wildheart Barbarian](https://www.nexusmods.com/baldursgate3/mods/8274) changes wildheart barbarians (aka "Totem") to be able to change which animal aspect is called upon when raging, which makes the subclass easier to adapt to different situations.
+[Dynamic Wildheart Barbarian](https://www.nexusmods.com/baldursgate3/mods/8274) changes Wildheart Barbarians (aka "Totem") to be able to change which animal aspect is called upon when raging, which makes the subclass easier to adapt to different situations.
+Bear remains the most immediately powerful option (try combining the Durable feat with a Bear rage and Mageslayer, and laugh as enemies struggle to damage you!) but you can experiment more with situations where the other totems might be useful.

 [5e Reckless Attack Toggle](https://www.nexusmods.com/baldursgate3/mods/10924) changes the Reckless Attack feature from a reaction, to a toggled status.

 New subclasses:

 * Path of the Zealot - Your fervor inspires you to fight beyond death, and even if you die, your allies can revivify you for free.
 * Path of the Ancestral Guardian - You channel the spirits of your clan, bloodline, or faith.
-When you rage, spectral warriors swarm around you to slay your foes.
+When you rage, spectral warriors swarm around you to slay your foes and harass anyone who tries to target your allies.
 * Path of the Juggernaut
 * Path of the Storm Herald - Your rage is that of thunderstorms, sandstorms, blizzards, and worse.
 When you rage, you surround yourself with elemental damage.
 * Path of the Giant - Your rage allows you to fight like a creature twice your size.
 As your Barbarian level increases, your rages become bigger and their bonuses to your strength, attacks, thrown weapons, and shoves increases with it.